paich64/C64MEGA65/README.md

 ### Explanation: DVI mode

-The recipe above first activates the "DVI mode" as you are choosing the menu item "HDMI: DVI (no sound)" in the On-Screen-Menu when you press the
+The recipe above first activates the "DVI mode" as you are choosing the menu item "HDMI: DVI (no sound)" in the on-screen-menu when you press the
 <kbd>Return</kbd> key for the first time.

 In DVI mode, the HDMI data stream sent by the core to your display has a